JanSharp/VRCChalkboard/VFXTargetGun/notes.md

 - sync looping effects when they are played
 - is the first time a non loop effect gets used broken?
 In that it ends up getting teleported for the second one instead of making a new one?
   VRCInstantiate is just broken.
 There is no other explanation.
 All my references are correct, it works the second time you use it so that confirms it, but when modifying the position and rotation of the newly instantiated object right after it was created it behaves as if it was still referring to the old object.
 There is nothing I can do except blame VRChat and then hopefully find a workaround at some point
+- sync controller state to allow giving another DM your gun
+  - the synced state must not care about the UI, because the UI may not even exist yet.
+Well, the buttons.
+    - when creating the buttons, adjust them to match the current state
+  - sync selected effect

 ## Todo